-Reliance AGM 2019: Jio Fiber Services to be launched on commercial basis on Sep 5
+Reliance AGM 2019: Jio Fiber to be launched on Sep 5 starting Rs 700 per month

-Mumbai, Aug 12: Reliance Industries Limited chairman Mukesh Ambani addressed the 42nd annual general meeting (AGM) in Mumbai, with investors and consumers awaiting fresh commercial launches from Jio.
-He said that Jio Fiber Services will be launched on commercial basis on September 5 on Jio's 3rd anniversary.
+Mumbai, Aug 12: At its 42nd annual general meeting (AGM), Reliance Industries Limited chairman Mukesh Ambani said that Jio has not only become the largest operator in India but also the second-largest operator in the world.
+Making a big announcements, Ambani said that Jio Fiber Services will be launched on commercial basis on September 5 on Jio's 3rd anniversary and tariff starts at Rs 700.

+He also said that Saudi Aramco would acquire 20 per cent stake in Reliance's oil-to-chem business.

 Addressing the 42nd Annual General Meeting, Mukesh Ambani said, "in the golden year of Reliance, it was another year of robust business," adding that last year Reliance gained "profits in the retail sector as well".